DELANEY, Trooper Leslie Sylvester – 1380 – 10th Light Horse Brigade , then Imperial Camel Corps.

-Leslie Sylvester DELANEY was working as a Labourer in Bunbury when he first enlisted for service in the Great War on 19th October 1914.
-After 4 months with the Depot Squadron of the 10th Australian Light Horse Regiment in WA he was discharged, no further details being provided on the service file.
+Trooper Leslie Sylvester DELANEY was working as a Labourer in Bunbury ,when he first enlisted for service in the Great War on 19th October 1914.
+After 4 months with the 614 Depot Squadron of the 10th Australian Light Horse Regiment in WA he was discharged, no further details being provided on the service file.

-Leslie transferred to Kalgoorlie WA for work as a Miner, prior to his second enlistment for active service on 16th August 1915.
-Following two months training he re-joined the 10th Australian Light Horse Regiment, with the 11th Reinforcements at Blackboy Hill WA.
+Les DELANEY transferred to Kalgoorlie WA for work as a Miner, prior to his second attempt at enlistment for active service , on 16th August 1915.
+Following two months training, he re-joined the 10th Australian Light Horse Regiment, with the 11th Reinforcements at Blackboy Hill WA, on 20 October, 1915.

-On 1st November 1915 he embarked Fremantle on the troopship ” Benalla “, arriving at Alexandria Egypt on 24th November, being immediately transferred to the Overseas Base Depot for additional training.
-In mid-March 1916 whilst on duty at Habieta Egypt he contracted Pleurisy, requiring admittance to the local Australian Stationary Hospital.
-This illness caused recurring health issues for Leslie during the following three months.
+On 1st November 1915 Trooper DELANEY embarked Fremantle on the troopship ” Benalla “, arriving at Alexandria Egypt on 24th November, being immediately transferred to the Overseas Base Depot for additional training.
+On 12 March 1916 whilst on duty at Habieta Egypt he contracted Pleurisy, requiring admittance to the local Australian Stationary Hospital.
+This illness caused recurring health issues for DELANEY during the next three months.

-In mid-June 1916 he was transferred to the 3rd Light Horse Reserve Regiment for a short time, then transferred to the Imperial Camel Corps at Tel-el-Kebir Egypt on 9 July, 1916.
+On 15 June 1916 Trooper DELANEY was transferred to the 3rd Light Horse Reserve Regiment for a short time, before being transferred to the Imperial Camel Corps at Tel-el-Kebir Egypt on 9 July, 1916.
 Effects of illness again intervened in late August 1916 when he was admitted to Hospital in Alexandria Egypt with Neuralgia.
-After a ten week period of recuperation, he was transferred to duty with the 3rd and 4th Anzac Camel Battalions in the field in Egypt and the Middle East, on 11 November, 1916 and 16 March, 1917 respectively.
+After a ten week period of recuperation, he was transferred to duty with the 3rd and 4th Anzac Division Camel Battalions, in the field in Egypt and the Middle East, on 11 November, 1916 and 16 March, 1917 respectively.
 On 30 November, 1916 , he was admitted to Hospital at Baharia, Egypt, where he was confined for two weeks.

-A transfer to the 2nd Battalion Imperia Camel Corps Brigade at El Kubri , saw Leslie fall foul of Army protocol. which resulted in his detention at the Citadel Cairo ,for a period of seven months, from 13th June 1917.
+After transfer to the 2nd Battalion Imperial Camel Corps Brigade at El Kubri on 8 June, 1917, Trooper DELANEY fell foul of Army protocol.
+This behaviour resulted in his detention at the Citadel Cairo ,for a period of seven months, from 13 June 1917.
 On release from detention, he rejoined the Imperial Camel Corps for active duty in the Middle East.

-On 28th March 1918 he was wounded in action and remained at duty, however two days later he was reported Missing in Action.
-A Court of Enquiry held at Baalbek Syria on 8th December 1918 found that Leslie Delaney had been Killed in Action on 30th March 1918.
+On 28 March 1918 he was wounded in action and remained at duty, however two days later he was reported Missing in Action.
+A Court of Enquiry held at Baalbek Syria on 8th December 1918 found that Trooper Leslie DELANEY had been Killed in Action, on 30th March 1918.
 He is Memorialized by inscription on the Jerusalem War Memorial at Panel No. 59.

-His Mother Bridget was awarded the following mementos in recognition of Leslie’s active War Service :-
+Trooper DELANEY‘s Mother Bridget was issued with the following awards, in recognition of her sons active War Service :-

-Mrs. Bridget Delaney had sought an explanation from the Army, in relation to the circumstances of Leslie’s death, however notes and statements that follow, appear to clearly state the action being undertaken, when he met his demise:-
+Mrs. Bridget Delaney had sought an explanation from the Army, in relation to the circumstances of her sons death, with following notes and statements , appearing to clearly state the actions he was undertaking, when he met his demise:-

 Undated Note on Army Base Records File– ” I heard that he was killed by exploding shell but have not received any word officially only from some returned soldiers “.